knownasilya/google-maps-markup/README.md

 #### Actions

+- `afterAddFeature` - Fires after finishing some markup on the map.
+Passes the result as the first argument, i.e. `afterAddFeature(result) {}`.
 - `afterClearResults` - Fires after clicking "Clear" for a mode.
 Passes the mode as the first argument, i.e `afterClearResults(mode) {}`.

 ## Installation